 If you are considering a move abroad PSS International removals can help.
 We are a family run company and our desire is to ensure your family receives a friendly, professional and stress free overseas move.
 We have specialised in international removals for over 34 years, so whether you are planning on sending a full or part household removal, excess baggage or a vehicle we recognise the importance of ensuring our customers receive the same level of care and attention that we would expect ourselves.

-Contact us now for a free estimator’s survey, or simply fill in our online moving or baggage quote form.
+Contact us now for a free estimator’s survey for remvals to Dubai / UAE, or simply fill in our online moving or box / baggage shipping quote form.